Kazakhstan Extends Ban On Wheat Imports

-October 11 of this year for a period of 6 months, Trend reports.
+extended from October 11 of this year for a period of 6 months, Azernews reports, citing Trend.

 As noted by the Ministry of Agriculture, this step was taken to